rodsilvavieira2/screenshot/README.md

 ### Basic Workflow

 1. **Launch Flint**: Run `flint` from terminal or application menu
+2. **Click "Take Screenshot"**: A capture interface will appear with a button to initiate screenshot
-2. **Select Capture Area**: On Wayland, the system portal will appear for region/window selection
+3. **Select Capture Area**: On Wayland, the system portal will appear for region/window selection; on X11, full screen is captured
-3. **Annotate**: Use the toolbar to select tools and draw on your screenshot
+4. **Annotate**: The editor opens automatically with your screenshot loaded - use the toolbar to select tools and draw
-4. **Export**: Save to file or copy to clipboard
+5. **Export**: Save to file or copy to clipboard using the toolbar buttons

 ### Keyboard Shortcuts